 Why Know The Stages or Life Cycle Of Insects?

-Life cycle or stages simply refers to the periods of development insect go through.
+Life cycle or stages simply refers to the periods of development insects go through.
 You might remember from your high school biology class, the term “metamorphosis”.
 From that class, we learned (assuming you paid some attention) that a butterfly went through 4 stages.
-Starting out as an egg, hatched into a larva, then to a pupa and finally as an adult (butterfly).
+Starting out as an egg, hatched into a larva, then to a pupa, and finally as an adult (butterfly).